ServusJon/FramerScaleToDevice/README.md

 scaleToDevice = require "scaleToDevice"
 ```

-## 2. Set a reference layer.width (should have 100% width of your prototype):
+## 2. Set a reference layer.width
+This reference layer.width should have 100% width of your prototype.
 ```coffee
 referenceFrame = helper.scaleToDevice(MYREFERENCELAYER.width)
 ```